-All of the SNAD security schemes use four basic structures: data objects, file objects, key objects, and certificate objects.
-While these objects are all shown as contiguous blocks of data, there is no requirement that they be stored contiguously on disk.
-In particular, data objects may be broken apart, storing the data itself in a "normal" file system and the remainder of the data object in a special structure (analogous to inodes and index blocks in Unix) if desired.
+All of the SNAD security schemes use four basic structures: secure blocks, file objects, key objects, and certificate objects.
+Although these objects are all shown as contiguous blocks of data, there is no requirement that they be stored contiguously on disk.

-3.3.1 Secure Data Objects
+3.3.1 Overall Data Structure Organization